LPN and LVN Career Information

 The prerequisites for practical and vocational nursing vary depending on the nursing designation you choose to pursue.
 LPN (or LVN) is one of two main nursing designations in the U.S. In order to become an LPN, a post-secondary education is required.
 However, there are a few different options when it comes to LPN programs.

 Many vocational schools and career colleges offer short-term, career-focused LPN certificate or diploma programs.
 Generally, the only prerequisite for these types of programs is a high school diploma or GED.
 Another option is to take an LPN degree program from a nursing college or university.

 What Will I Learn in an LPN Program?

-Regardless of what type of LPN program you choose to take, and where you choose to take it, most LPN programs include:
+Regardless of what type of LPN or LVN program you choose to take, and where you choose to take it, most LPN programs include: